 At the international level, however, there is neither a clear definition of bioeconomy, a concept that has changed over time to address new challenges, nor a clear classification of its key sectors (Beluhova-Uzunova, Shishkova, & Ivanova, 2019).
+Even if there are some definitions provided by international institutions and organisations, there is no agreed definition implying a common policy framework and hence with normative strength for each single state or with a unique reference.

-Following classifications elaborated by the JRC (2017), the Updated Bioeconomy Strategy (2018), and Ronzon & M'Barek (2018), all bioeconomy sectors will be covered, such as:
+Following classifications elaborated by the JRC (2017), the Updated Bioeconomy Strategy (2018), and Ronzon & M'Barek (2018), all bioeconomy sectors are covered by the WP1 activities, namely:

-a. land and marine ecosystems, including the services they provide;

-b. all primary production sectors using and producing natural resources (agriculture, forestry, fisheries and aquaculture);

-c. all economic and industrial sectors using natural resources and processes to produce food, feed, BBPs (bio-based textiles, chemicals, pharmaceuticals, plastics and rubber), wood products and furniture, paper, bioelectricity and liquid biofuels;

-d. bio-based services and all support sectors relevant to unlock the full deployment of bioeconomy (regulatory, normative, risk assessment, technology transfer, investment, IPR, dissemination, etc.).
+- a. land and marine ecosystems, including the services they provide; - b. all primary production sectors using and producing natural resources (agriculture, forestry, fisheries and aquaculture); - c. all economic and industrial sectors using natural resources and processes to produce food, feed, BBPs (bio-based textiles, chemicals, pharmaceuticals, plastics and rubber), wood products and furniture, paper, bioelectricity and liquid biofuels; - d. bio-based services and all support sectors relevant to unlock the full deployment of bioeconomy (regulatory, normative, risk assessment, technology transfer, investment, IPR, dissemination, etc.).

-4.6.
-How to set up actions
+3.1.5 How to set up actions